Godrex777/DJ-Corona-Killer/README.md

 <pre>Note: We recomend cloning via command line and make sure you have git lfs intstalled in your computer.

-Because we are not surethat you will be able to clone everything (shaders, meshes etc).If you don't have
+Because we are not sure that you will be able to clone everything (shaders, meshes etc).If you don't have

 git lfs installed you can do it from <a href="https://git-lfs.github.com/">here</a>
 </pre>